natalieagus/50002/docs/Labs/lab4.md

 <img src="{{ site.baseurl }}/docs/Labs/images/IMG_1395.gif"  class="center_seventy no-invert"/>

-## Checkoff (2%)
+## Checkoff

-This checkoff is done as a group.
+This checkoff (2%) is done as a group.
+- It consists of hardware FPGA demo (1%) and QnA (1%).
+- **Contact** your cohort TAs and make appointment to meet them **in-person** (outside of class hour).

 {:.note}
-For checkoff, your **group** must show the automated tester working on the FPGA: it steps through multiple test cases automatically, shows correct values for a working adder, turns on the error indicator and **freezes on the failing case** when you inject an error, and cleanly restarts with a button press once the fault is removed.
+For checkoff, your **group** must show the automated tester working on the FPGA : it steps through multiple test cases automatically, shows correct values for a working adder, turns on the error indicator and **freezes on the failing case** when you inject an error, and cleanly restarts with a button press once the fault is removed.

 Details:
 1. The adder is driven automatically by a sequence of test vectors (no manual DIP changes needed during the demo).